SAP/luigi/website/docs/INTERNAL-README.md

 Open [http://localhost:5000](http://localhost:5000), it is exported to `public` folder and the micro frontend is stored in subfolder `docu-microfrontend`.

+## Developing markdown parser plugins

+Markdown are transformed into html using unified/remark2rehype, which has a already an ecosystem of plugins (npm packages are prefixed with rehype-).
+In order to quickly develop new plugins, a small script executes only the `src/services/markdown.service.js` file with a small markdown dataset defined in `scripts/markdown.unified-preview.js`.
+The referenced md files are located in `scripts/mocks`.

+Single run: `npm run mock:develop-plugins`

+If you have nodemon installed globally: `npm run mock:develop-plugins:watch`

+You'll see the html output right there in the terminal.

 ## How it works

 **In Development:**